European Union legislative procedure: Ordinary legislative procedure

 The ordinary legislative procedure is the main legislative procedure by which directives and regulations are adopted.
 It was formerly known as the codecision procedure, and is sometimes referred to as the 'community method' as a contrast to the 'intergovernmental methods' which can variously refer to the consultation procedure or to the open method of co-ordination.

-Article 294 TFEU outlines ordinary legislative procedure in the following manner.
+Article 294 TFEU outlines the ordinary legislative procedure in the following manner.
 The Commission submits a legislative proposal to the Parliament and Council.
 At the first reading Parliament adopts its position.
 If the Council approves the Parliament's wording then the act is adopted.
 If not, it shall adopt its own position and pass it back to Parliament with explanations.
 The Commission also informs Parliament of its position on the matter.
 At the second reading, the act is adopted if Parliament approves the Council's text or fails to take a decision.
 The Parliament may reject the Council's text, leading to a failure of the law, or modify it and pass it back to the Council.
 The Commission gives its opinion once more.
 Where the Commission has rejected amendments in its opinion, the Council must act unanimously rather than by majority.

 If, within three months of receiving Parliament's new text, the Council approves it, then it is adopted.
 If it does not, the Council President, with the agreement of the Parliament President, convenes the Conciliation Committee composed of the Council and an equal number of MEPs (with the attendance as moderator of the Commission).
 The committee draws up a joint text on the basis of the two positions.
-If within six weeks it fails to agree a common text, then the act has failed.
+If within six weeks it fails to agree on a common text, then the act has failed.
 If it succeeds and the committee approves the text, then the Council and Parliament (acting by majority) must then approve said text (third reading).
 If either fails to do so, the act is not adopted.

 The procedure was introduced with the Maastricht Treaty as the codecision procedure and was initially intended to replace the Cooperation procedure (see below).
 The codecision procedure was amended by the Treaty of Amsterdam and the number of legal bases where the procedure applies was greatly increased by both the latter treaty and the Treaty of Nice.
 It was renamed the ordinary legislative procedure and extended to nearly all areas such as agriculture, fisheries, transport, structural funds, the entire budget and the former third pillar by the Treaty of Lisbon.